-As a responsible energy producer playing a key role in the energy transition, we have identified this risk as strategic because of its links to current and future regulations, both of which will impact our ability to not only operate in our areas, but also to grow.
+As a responsible energy producer playing a key role in the energy transition, we have identified this risk as strategic because of its links to current & future regulations, both of which will impact our ability to not only operate in our areas, but also to grow.
 Regulatory reporting obligations are considered an ongoing short-term risk.
-Vermilion's operations in Alberta fall under both provincial and federal jurisdiction in relation to emissions.
-The Carbon Competitiveness Incentive Regulation (CCIR) and Specified Gas Reporting Regulation (SGRR) in Alberta apply to facilities emitting more than 100,000 and 10,000 tonnes of CO2e per annum, respectively.
-The federal Green House Gas Reporting Program (GHGRP) requires facilities emitting more than 10,000 tonnes of CO2e per annum, respectively.

-Vermilion operates facilities that emit more than the provincial and federal reporting thresholds in Canada and the quantification and reporting of these emissions is managed under our GHG quantification program.
-Based on the application of technological improvements to our quantification and tracking programs, the current forecasts indicate that the risk associated with Vermilion's Alberta operations is low.
-Vermilion actively reports our operations energy efficiency and GHG intensity in our Netherlands and France operations, and are below the EU ETS threshold of 20MW thermal rated input.
-Our Ireland operations are subject to the EU ETS and Ireland Carbon tax schemes.
-Our United States operations comply with the EPA requirements related to stationary engines and hold permits to operate which includes emissions testing, inspections and triennial reporting requirements across our operation.
-Vermilion's Australia operations report emissions as per the National Greenhouse and Energy Reporting Act, which requires robust emissions accounting.

-Emissions reporting obligations are considered a dynamic risk and have the potential to change with government elections as well as regulatory evolution in our operating areas.
-As a responsible energy producer and corporate citizen, we seek to proactively comply with or exceed government regulations, so it is important to us to actively mitigate this risk.
-In addition to reporting obligations governed by regulations, we also consider external stakeholder input related to voluntary disclosure of information, such as recommendations for climate reporting from the TCFD and SASB, which investors are increasingly adopting.
+Vermilion's operations in Alberta fall under both provincial & federal jurisdiction in relation to emissions.
+The Carbon Competitiveness Incentive Regulation (CCIR) & Specified Gas Reporting Regulation (SGRR) in Alberta apply to facilities emitting more than 10,000 & 10,000 tonnes of CO2e per annum, respectively.
+The federal Greenhouse Gas Reporting Program (GHGRP) requires facilities emitting more than 10,000 tonnes of CO2e per annum to report.
+Vermilion operates facilities that emit more than the provincial & federal reporting thresholds in Canada; quantification & reporting of these emissions is managed under our GHG quantification program.
+Based on the application of technological improvements to our programs, current forecasts indicate that the risk associated with Vermilion's Alberta operations is low.
+Vermilion actively reports our energy efficiency & GHG intensity in our Netherlands & France operations, below the EU ETS threshold of 20MW thermal rated input.
+Our Ireland operations are subject to the EU ETS & Ireland Carbon tax schemes.
+Our US operations comply with the EPA requirements related to stationary engines & hold permits to operate which includes emissions testing, inspections & triennial reporting requirements across our operation.
+Vermilion's Australia operations report emissions as per the National Greenhouse & Energy Reporting Act, which requires robust emissions accounting.
+Emissions reporting obligations are considered a dynamic risk, with potential to change with government elections and regulatory evolution.
+We seek to proactively comply with or exceed government regulations, so it is important to us to actively mitigate this risk.
+We also consider exte standards integration, including the Value Reporting Foundation (IIRC & SASB), the IFRS proposal for sustainability accounting standards, & the TCFD's proposal for the next phase of recommendations, all of which will require advanced standards for climate data gathering & reporting.